queens car accident lawyer keetick sanchez (4)

 New York’s Deemer Provision

 New York’s Deemer Provision ensures that out-of-state drivers, whose vehicles are registered in another state, are required to meet New York’s insurance standards while driving in the state.
-This provision protects New York residents involved in accidents with out-of-state motorists, ensuring that the at-fault driver’s insurance is sufficient to cover the required minimums under New York law.
+This provision protects Queens residents involved in accidents with out-of-state motorists, ensuring that the at-fault driver’s insurance is sufficient to cover the required minimums under New York law.

 Filing a Claim Against Out-of-State Drivers

 When an out-of-state driver is involved in a multi-car accident, New York residents can file claims under their own policies or against the out-of-state driver’s insurance.
 The Deemer Provision ensures that the out-of-state driver’s policy will meet New York’s financial security requirements, providing compensation for injuries and damages.
+This is particularly important in Queens, where the proximity to John F. Kennedy International Airport and LaGuardia Airport in Jackson Heights brings significant interstate traffic through the borough, increasing the likelihood of accidents involving out-of-state and international drivers.

 Challenges with Foreign Drivers